UNICEFECAR/parenting-app-bebbo-CMS/README.md

 4. Once installation is complete, you'll see the Drupal homepage.

 ## Maintainers
-The Bebbo CMS is actively maintained by UNICEF's Regional Office for Europe and Central Asia in collaboration with various partners.
+The Bebbo CMS is actively maintained by UNICEF's Regional Office for Europe and Central Asia in collaboration with various partners (including DATAMATICS).
 It is part of the larger Bebbo project, a digital parenting platform aimed at providing parents and caregivers with essential early childhood development resources.

 For ongoing maintenance, please reach out to the following maintainers:
 - [Evrim Sahin](https://github.com/evrimm)